wspowell/SpiderWeb/README.md

 From these conflicting use cases arises Spiderweb's `context.Context`.
 A `context.Context` is both a `context.Context` and a variable store.
 The difference is that `context.Context` provides behavior to localize data to the endpoint.
 Localized data is not immutable and must never be sent across API boundaries (and therefore not thread safe).
 If the context needs to be sent to a goroutine, simply pass the underlying `context.Context` by using `Context()`.

 Spiderweb endpoints take advantage of this behavior to provide local data such as profiling traces and log.
-All endpoint receive an `*endpoint.Context` which implements `context.Context`.
+All endpoint receive an `context.Context` which implements `context.Context`.
 ```
 // Create a new localized context.
 ctx := context.NewLocalized()